most-effective-tactic-available/AI/README.md

 * https://owasp.org/www-project-ai-security-and-privacy-guide/

-# Most effective tactics available to harness the power of 'AI'
+# 'Most effective tactics available' to leverage 'AI'
 Utilizing the stategies and tactics listed below will allow you to more fully leverage AI systems.

 ## * 'AI Coding' + 'AI Peer Review'